mlastes1987/FireRedUltra/README.md

 - **Gen 5 Map Area Popups** All Map Area Popups are switched to Gen 5 and include a 12hr clock displayed at the bottom.

 - **Gen 6 Exp.
 Share** From the beginning, you can add the Exp.
-Share from the Debug menu to share Experience points with your party.
+Share from the Debug menu to share Experience points with your party and toggle on/off.
+You can also make Flag 0x4A7 True to enable this without having to add the item.

 - **Running Indoors** This makes traversing all of Kanto much easier and faster, great for speed runs.